astro/yammat/README.md

 ###Internal dependencies

+Before installing the internal dependencies it is best practice to put the project into a sandbox with `cabal sandbox init`.

 All internal dependencies are in the file `yammat.cabal` and will be installed automagically with the command `cabal install --only-dependencies`.

 ##Building